blaest/Blaest/README.md

 # Blæst

+### Release v0.2

+This release of Blæst brings many new features.
+Most notable is else if/else after a while of waiting.
+Blæst is slowly becoming useful, but I am still not publishing binaries, maybe I will later, maybe I won't.

+Changelog:

+* Added else if / else support

+* Allowed for setting global variable values (no longer read only)

+* Added in <, >, <=, and >= operators

+* Began the process of moving local variables in the JIT to structs, not done but nearly done.

+* Added the free() function for use with malloc()

+* Fixed many memory leaks within JIT and interpreter

 ### What?

 Blæst is a Just in Time (and soon to be Ahead of Time) compiled programming language, based on the syntax of the B Programming Language from Bell Labs.
 Since the B Programming Language was not meant to run on modern computers, as it addresses words and not bytes, Blæst was created to feature a Virtual Machine component similar to Java's JVM.
 As well as this, Blæst also features a blazing fast Just-In-Time compiler, rivaling even the likes of Lua.
 Plus to top it off, Blæst runs on pretty much every system ever, if it runs C and was made after 1989, chances are it can run Blæst.